msteveb/tmake/README.md

 	Note: I have never used this

 -chdir
-	Normally all commands are run from the top level build directory.
+	Normally all commands are run from the top level *source* directory.
-	If -chdir is given, commands for this target are run from the local build subdirectory instead.
+	If -chdir is given, commands for this target are run from the top level *build* directory (objdir) instead.
 This is most often used for unit tests or generators which make assumptions about the current directory.
 It should be avoided where possible.

 -nocache